red-hat-data-services/NeMo-Guardrails/docs/configure-rails/yaml-schema/guardrails-configuration/built-in-guardrails.md

       - content safety check output $model=content_safety
 ```

 It is important to note that you must define the models in the `models` section of the `config.yml` file before using them in the input and output flows.
 The `content safety check input` and `content safety check output` flows are used to check the input and output text, respectively.
 The `$model` parameter specifies the model to be used for content safety checking.
 The model must be defined in the `models` section of the `config.yml` file.
-The `content safety check input` and `content safetry check output` flows return a boolean value indicating whether the input or output text is safe.
+The `content safety check input` and `content safety check output` flows return a boolean value indicating whether the input or output text is safe.
 Depending on the model, it also returns set of policy violations.
 Please refer to the [content safety example](../../examples/configs/content_safety/README.md) for more details.

 3. Specify the prompts for each content safety check flow in the `prompts.yml` file, here is the example prompt for the `shieldgemma` model: